RocketSoftware/rocket-mvbasic/docs/usage/Compile.md

 You can find task properties in the [VS Code official documents](https://code.visualstudio.com/docs/editor/tasks#_custom-tasks).
 There are also some BASIC compilation specified properties:

 - **type**: must be set to "BASIC".
 This is used to identify that the current task is a BASIC build task.
 - **targets**: a list that contains the files you want to compile.
 The value should be the file's relative path.
-Please see the examples section for more details.
+See the examples section for more details.
-- **compile**: compilation related settings.
-It contains following configurable items.
+- **compile**: compilation related settings that contains following configurable items:
   - **dataSource**: Must be "UNIVERSE" or "UNIDATA", depending on the connected U2 server.
-  - **language**: (For UniData only) The programming language flavor.
-Must be "UniBasic" or "Pick".
-If not set, "UniBasic" is the default, **but It will read the language value from the basic.mvbasic.json file, with the value set to: "ud_compile_flavor".** [Please see this section to set ud_compile_flavor value.](./Compile.md#unidata-compile-flavor-in-basicmvbasicjson-file)
-  - **catalog**: For UniVerse, you can select "global", "local" or "normal".
-For UniData, you can select "global", "local" or "direct".
+  - **catalog**: For UniVerse, you can select "global", "local", or "normal".
+For UniData, you can select "global", "local", or "direct".
 If not set, files will not be cataloged.
-  - **initialCharacter**: (For UniVerse only) The initial character of the cataloged program can only be set when the **catalog** parameter is set to “global”.
+  - **initialCharacter**: (For UniVerse only) The initial character of the cataloged program can be set only when the **catalog** parameter is set to “global”.
   - **arguments**: Put additional compilation arguments here.
-For more details, please refer UniVerse / UniData user manual for more details.
-By default, this setting doesn’t appear in the configuration file.
-Please add it manually if needed.
+For more details, refer to the UniVerse / UniData user manual.
+By default, this setting doesn’t appear in the configuration file and must add it manually if needed.
 #### Run build task

 Select "Run build task" from the "Terminal" menu to start the build task.